cambridge-ceu/csd3/systems/ceuadmin.md

     \* CEU or approved users only.

+[^gui]: GUI

+    As GUI-based programs claim more computing resources, it is recommended that they are only used occasionally, e.g., calling back GitHub sessions.

 [^metal]: Notes on METAL 2020-05-05r

     This version has options EFFECT_PRINT_PRECISION and STDERR_PRINT_PRECISION (both with default 4) to enable many decimal places.